-The decision to formalize your business through the establishment of a legal entity with Texas is one of the most savvy business decisions you can make.
+The decision to formalize your business through the establishment of a legal entity with Texas is one of the best business decisions you can make.

 It sets your company apart from other fly-by-night operations.
 It allows you to grow and attract investors, and it alerts the public that you are taking your business seriously.

-In this guide we will discuss the very specific steps and formal timeline for setting up a Texas LLC.
+In this guide, our Texas business formation lawyers will discuss the very specific steps and the formal timeline for setting up a Texas LLC.

 What Is an LLC and Why Do I Need One?